IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/3D Printed Wearable/GUIDE.md

 ## 3. 3D Printing
 The type of printers being used in this workshop, use a 3D printing process called Fused Deposition Modeling (FDM) printing, in which a thermoplastic filament is melted and extruded through a nozzle to build objects layer by layer.
 ### 3.1.
 Print Orientation
-One an important factor that you should consider before you 3D print your part is part orientation (also called build orientation).
+One important factor that you should consider before you 3D print your part is part orientation (also called build orientation).
 How you orient your parts in the printer will play a significant role in delivering the final quality you want.
 For this overview, consider a cylinder with its center axis vertical.

 #### 3.1.1.
 Accuracy